docker-hy/docker-hy.github.io/part1.md

       Mon Jan 15 19:27:55 UTC 2018
       ^C

-The container will stays running, just disconnecting you from the STDOUT.
+The container will continue running.
+Control+c now only disconnects you from the STDOUT.

 To enter a container, we can start a new process in it.